See Cool, FREE Exhibits

 Catch-and-release fishing is allowed in designated areas along New York Harbor.
 Kids can fish without a license but adults ages 16 and older need a valid NY State fishing license.
 Licenses are inexpensive, but they're not sold on the island.
 Click here for info on obtaining one.
 FREE for kids

-There are lush lawns and beautiful trees everywhere you look.
+There are lush lawns and beautiful trees everywhere you look on Governors Island.
 However, if you really want to get your nature fix, GrowNYC operates an urban farm with hands-on programming on weekends.
 Meanwhile, Earth Matter offers composting lessons and face time with its menagerie of animals.
-Inspired by artist Maria Mattingly, of the SWALE floating forest, a new SWALE House opens on the island, offering visitors a chance to dig into soil samples from across the five boroughs, learn about edible plants, and provide more educational workshops where you're sure to get at least a little dirty.

 Slide Hill offers four mega slides and great views over 10 acres of parkland.